-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Peoples Financial Corporation (the "Company") of Proxies for the Annual Meeting of Shareholders (the "Annual Meeting") to be held in The Swetman Building at The Peoples Bank, Suite 204, 727 Howard Avenue, Biloxi, Mississippi, 39530, on April 22, 2020, at 6:30 P.M., local time, and any adjournment thereof, for the purposes stated in the foregoing Notice of Annual Meeting of Shareholders.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Peoples Financial Corporation (the "Company") of Proxies for the Annual Meeting of Shareholders (the "Annual Meeting") to be held in The Swetman Building at The Peoples Bank, Suite 204, 727 Howard Avenue, Biloxi, Mississippi, 39530, on May 19, 2021, at 6:30 P.M., local time, and any adjournment thereof, for the purposes stated in the foregoing Notice of Annual Meeting of Shareholders.

+Those who attend the Annual Meeting in person will be strongly encouraged to observe applicable public health guidance with respect to COVID-19, including wearing masks and socially distancing.
 The mailing address of the principal executive offices of the Company is P.O.
 Box 529, Biloxi, Mississippi 39533-0529.
-The notice of annual meeting, Proxy Statement, form of Proxy and 2019 Annual Report to Shareholders will be mailed to shareholders of record on or about March 16, 2020.
+The Notice of Annual Meeting, Proxy Statement, form of Proxy and 2020 Annual Report to Shareholders will be mailed to shareholders of record on or about April 15, 2021.